Sign-up for the latest Lookout news and threat research

 Yeah, completely.
 And especially in that kind of oil gas energy sector.
 In particular, we've seen the same thing on our end.

 Said Ouissal 12:22

-the network security is one part.
+And the network security is one part.
 But I want to also highlight one other part was the physical security because you're not putting tiny compute nodes out there.
-They're sitting in physically insecure location.
-So we had to build features not only to protect from network attacks, and all that stuff, but also what if somebody steals the actual device or tries to use a USB stick to insert malware in a device that then could install and then from there, use the device as a jump post into the network or further fine attack surfaces.
-So the physical security, we have to do it, frankly, the only industry that has solved that today is the mobile phone industry.
-So talking about your earlier distant cousins, we actually use technologies like you find on Apple or Android, like, secure and clap.
+They're sitting in physically insecure locations.
+So we had to build features not only to protect from network attacks and all that stuff, but also what if somebody steals the actual device or tries to use a USB stick to insert malware in a device that they then could install and then from there, use the device as a jump post into the network or further fine attack surfaces.
+So, the physical security, we have to do it.
+Frankly, the only industry that has solved that today is the mobile phone industry.
+So, talking about your earlier distant cousins, we actually use technologies like you find on Apple or Android, like secure and clap.
 And you know the way how your biometrics lock up your keys, and we use those in our operating system to provide that capability there.
 And we always assume that the node will be compromised.
-That has always been our we're assuming it's going to happen.
-And what are all the things we can put into a product to make it really, really hard for a hacker or attacker to exploit the note?
+That has always been our… We're assuming it's going to happen.
+And what are all the things we can put into a product to make it really, really hard for a hacker or attacker to exploit?